Mike Garcia (politician): Early life and education

 Mike Garcia was born on April 24, 1976, in Granada Hills, California, a suburb of Los Angeles, to parents who had immigrated from Mexico in 1959.
 In 1994, he graduated from Saugus High School and earned a Bachelor of Science in political science, graduating in the top 3% of his class, from the United States Naval Academy after being nominated by Representative Buck McKeon.
 In 1998, he earned a Master of Arts in national security policy studies from Georgetown University.

 Military and civilian career

-Garcia joined the United States Navy in May 1998, and was sent to flight school at Naval Air Station Pensacola.
+Garcia was commissioned an ensign in the United States Navy in May 1998 following his graduation from the U.S. Naval Academy and was sent to flight school at Naval Air Station Pensacola.
 He was deployed as an F/A-18 aviator from the USS Nimitz.
 During the 2003 invasion of Iraq, he participated in over 30 combat missions.

-From 2009 to 2018, Garcia worked as a business development manager at Raytheon Intelligence & Space, one of four business segments of Raytheon Technologies.
+Garcia worked as a business development manager at Raytheon Intelligence, Information and Services, one of four business segments of Raytheon.